sizigi/Hunyuan-GameCraft-1.0/README.md

 python setup.py install  # or pip install -e .
 ```

-We also provide accelerated model, you can use the following command:
+We also provide an accelerated model, you can use the following command:
 ```bash
 #!/bin/bash
 JOBS_DIR=$(dirname $(dirname "$0"))